elfmaster/libelfmaster/README.md

 ## Current status

 Work in progress.
 Not fully fuzzed or tested.
 Needs adept ELF hackers and reverse engineers with a strong C skills.
+Has undergone several iterations of fuzzing done with AFL.
+Currently I am fixing and patching the code and a new alpha release tag will be committed pushed soon (By mid October 2018) Thank you to all who have contributed their fuzzing efforts.
+I will create a proper area to name those who should be listed as contributors (Perhaps an Authors file).

 ## Rules of development